MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 }
 ```

-Since our `getPosts(...)` method performs a network call on a separate queue, a background queue, we need to execute our completion handler on the main queue since all UI code must execute on the main queue.
+Since our `getPosts(...)` method performs a network call on a separate queue, a **background queue**, we need to execute our completion handler on the main queue since all UI code must execute on the main queue.

-One last thing we need to do is resume the data task.
-By default, task tasks are paused.
-We'll have to resume it to start the task.
+One last thing we need to do is resume the `dataTask`.
+By default, `dataTasks` are paused.
+We'll have to resume it to start the task:

 > [action]
 >